gvwilson/sensibleadventures/madica/madica.md

 couldn't hide their rust-stained steel bodies, and electric red eyes gleamed in their cheery painted faces.
 She had been captured by elfs!

-## Chapter 8: Deskbots and Tankbots!
+## Episode 8: Deskbots and Tankbots!

 Madica's heart skipped a beat.
 Every fairy child knew how Santa Claws made elfs.
 It was why so many of them lay sleepless at night, listening